 - Take the PSAT.
-You must take the test in 11th grade to qualify for certain scholarships. - □ Create an email address to use specifically for scholarship searches and college applications.
+You must take the test in 11th grade to qualify for certain scholarships. - Create an email address to use specifically for scholarship searches and college applications.
 Be sure to choose an email address that makes a good first impression. - Review some scholarship applications to see if you have "gaps" in your experiences.
 For example, do you need to perform some additional community service?
-Knowing what is expected now will help you to be more successful with your scholarship search. - Sign up for FAME's e-newsletters, tips and more at FAMEMaine.com/join.
+Knowing what is expected now while you have more time will help you to be more successful with your scholarship search. - Sign up for FAME's e-newsletters, tips and more at FAMEmaine.com/join.